-The maximum payment amount that may be earned by a specific DPH system from the Core QIP sub-pool (i.e., the amount earned if the DPH system attains all of its selected quality targets) will be equal to the amount of total funds available in the Core QIP sub-pool multiplied by the DPH system's proportion of the total Medi-Cal managed care members served in the given year relative to all other participating DPH systems.
+The maximum payment amount that may be earned by a specific DPH system from the Core QIP subpool (i.e., the amount earned if the DPH system attains all of its selected quality targets) will be equal to the amount of total funds available in the Core QIP sub-pool multiplied by the DPH system's proportion of the total Medi-Cal managed care members served in the given year relative to all other participating DPH systems.
+For PY 3.5, due to the COVID-19 public health emergency, the proportion of the total Medi-Cal managed care members served will be based on the period of July 1, 2019 to February 29, 2020.

 For the PRIME Transition sub-pool, DPH systems will be allocated a specified maximum amount of incentive funding per measure using the allocation methodology set forth in the Medi-Cal 2020 PRIME program.
-DPHs will receive final payment per measure based on Achievement Values as specified above in tables 3 and 4.
+DPHs will receive final payment per measure based on Achievement Values as specified in Section C above.